DIY4E1/MathDIY/README.md

 <br>
 # Sketches
 With MathDIY we turn the previous doctrines upside down.
 Therefore we visualize the figures in separate file attachments and show with templates how the principles of MathDIY should be used in practice.<br>
 You may have noticed that everyone involved in a process try hard to work in a team, but thinks and acts as individuals.
 Then MathDIY comes into play.
+At this point we only want to show a small selection
 <div>
 <img width="45%" src="https://github.com/scifiltr/MathDIY/blob/master/attachments/MathDIY-attachments.001.jpeg">
 <img width="45%" src="https://github.com/scifiltr/MathDIY/blob/master/attachments/MathDIY-attachments.002.jpeg">